battika/ionic-ngrx-store-boilerplate/README.md

 1. Clone the project repository `git clone https://github.com/jayzyaj/IonicNgrxTemplate`

-2. Go to the project directory and run `npm -i` to install all the package needed
+2. Go to the project directory and run `npm i` to install all the package needed

 3. run `ionic serve`